Social Security or FICA Taxes

 Tax Help: Substantial Presence Test, Exemptions, and Tax Residency

-The Directorate of International and Scholar Advising (DISSA) purchases tax software each year called Glacier Tax Prep.
+The Directorate of International and Scholar Advising (DISSA) purchases tax software each year.
 We will give a password to anyone who is considered a non-resident for tax purposes (tax term, not an immigration term in this case).
-Those students who are no longer non-residents for tax purposes cannot use Glacier Tax Prep because it is specifically for individuals who are non-residents for tax purposes.
+Those students who are no longer non-residents for tax purposes cannot use the non-resident tax software because it is specifically for individuals who are non-residents for tax purposes.
 If you are a resident for tax purposes, there is free tax software provided by the IRS for you.

 - You need to determine your tax residency – either resident or non-resident for tax purposes.